I Went Vegan & Suffered From Anxiety, Candida Overgrowth, Acne & More—Here's Where I Went Wrong

 What to do instead: Chia seeds are a great way to get amino acids and you can sprinkle them on anything.

-A plant-based protein powder such as Vega has probiotics, fiber, and more.
+A plant-based protein powder can have probiotics, fiber, and more.
 Just add it to a nut milk fortified with B12 and zinc, and you have a perfect nutrient-rich protein snack.

 I forgot that plant-based doesn't automatically mean healthy.

 I got caught up in the illusion that being a vegetarian or vegan was the cornerstone of a healthy diet.
 While this can be true for many people if done properly, but it's not true for everyone.
 We all have different life demands, tastes, and responsibilities that need to be recognized and honored.

 Vegetables are great.
 They provide us with nutrients, antioxidants, and fiber.
 They should make up most of your diet for the best health, but meat and other animal products can be healthy too.
 Eggs are great for memory; grass-fed beef contains vitamin B12 and zinc, which are good for the immune system.

 Remember: Having something not plant-based once in a while won't kill you.
 When we get too rigid with our diet, we can start to mesh who we are with what we eat.
 Food can begin to control your life, opening the door to issues like orthorexia, which certainly won't make you feel healthy.

 A plant-based diet can be great for your health, but it's important to emphasize including sources of protein and probiotics in your diet, and limiting refined carbs.

 It's helpful to remember that there's more to eating plant-based than simply removing meat from the equation.

 Eating should be fun, enjoyable, and—most importantly—balanced.
 In my experience, it's not about aiming for perfection but to figure out what foods work for you, and of course...eat your veggies.